 The 89plus Marathon brought emerging practitioners, born in or after 1989, together with influential thinkers of all generations.

-A two-day event inspired by the Serpentine Gallery Pavilion 2012 designed by Herzog & de Meuron and Ai Weiwei, this year's Marathon will explore memory, archaeological excavation and historical recordings through overlaps and interactions between artistic practice and scientific enquiry.
+A two-day event inspired by the Serpentine Gallery Pavilion 2012 designed by Herzog & de Meuron and Ai Weiwei, the Memory Marathon explored memory, archaeological excavation and historical recordings through overlaps and interactions between artistic practice and scientific enquiry.

 The Serpentine Gallery Garden Marathon is the sixth in the Gallery's acclaimed Marathon series.
 This two-day event is an exploration of the concept of the garden.